peterkhe1999/CheatSheet/OSEP/README.md

 # Application Whitelisting

 3 primary AppLocker rule categories, which can be combined as needed:

-1. based on file paths: used to whitelist a single file based on its filename and path or recursively include the contents of a directory.
+1. Based on file paths: used to whitelist a single file based on its filename and path or recursively include the contents of a directory.

-2. based on a file hash: allow a single file to execute regardless of the location.
-To avoid collisions, AppLocker uses a SHA256 Authenticode hash.
+2. Based on a file hash: allow a single file to execute regardless of the location.
+AppLocker uses a SHA256 Authenticode hash.

-3. based on a digital signature: whitelist all files from an individual publisher with a single signature, which simplifies whitelisting across version updates.
+3. Based on a digital signature: whitelist all files from an individual publisher with a single signature, which simplifies whitelisting across version updates.

 4 rule properties which enable enforcement for 4 separate file types.

-1. executables with the `.exe` file extension
+1. Wxecutables: `.exe` file extension
-2. Windows Installer files which use the "`.msi`" file extension.
+2. Windows Installer files: "`.msi`" file extension.
-3. PowerShell scripts, Jscript scripts, VB scripts and older file formats using the `.cmd` and `.bat` file extensions.
-This property does not include any third-party scripting engines like Python nor compiled languages like Java.
+3. PowerShell scripts, Jscript scripts, VB scripts and older file formats: `.cmd` and `.bat` file extensions.
+Does not include any 3rd-party scripting engines like Python nor compiled languages like Java.
-4. Packaged Apps (also known as Universal Windows Platform (UWP) Apps) which include applications that can be installed from the Microsoft App store.
+4. Packaged Apps (also known as Universal Windows Platform (UWP) Apps)  include applications that can be installed from the Microsoft App store.

 Default rules:

 * Block all applications except those explicitly allowed.

 * Allow all users to run executables in `C:\Program Files`, `C:\Program Files (x86)`, and `C:\Windows` recursively, including executables in all subfolders.
-This allows basic operating system functionality but prevents non-administrative users from writing in these folders due to default access rights.
+This allows basic OS functionality but prevents non-administrative users from writing in these folders due to default access rights.

 * Allows members of the administrative group to run any executables they desire.

 ## Basic Bypasses